LEONORE has a very versatile layout with a great pilothouse and engine room for ease of use and management at anchor or at sea.

 Dishwasher - Fisher Paykel

-Note: 3 x 20 pound aluminum propane tanks
+Note: 3 x 20 pound aluminum propane tanks stored on deck

 1 x Splendide Combo washer and dryer located in galley